SunnerLi/Cup2/Readme.md

 <br/>

 The whole tasks can be divide as two parts: segmentation and classification.
 This program refer the UNet structure to build a convolutional neural network with downsample and upsample processes.
 This model can get the segmentation graph in advance.
-Next, the thinking of YOLO is used to build the convolutional neural network that the grids should predict the object scores.
+Next, the thinking of YOLO[1] is used to build the convolutional neural network that the grids should predict the object scores.

 In the implementation of scoring model, there're two structure we have provided: simple one and simplified VGG16.
 You can set the `use_VGG` flag to switch the structure.